xushangning/cs386/3-UHD/readme.md

 We provide both applications for the simple thresholding classification and SVM classification.

 The following command runs a simple threshold classification on a folder of images using area average reference interpolation and a reference rate of 2.
-It takes ??? seconds per image.
+It takes about 6 seconds per image.
 ```sh
 python DCT_Judger.py \
      --input_folder=image/folder \